Definitions of mathematics: Early definitions

 The "indirectness" in Comte's definition refers to determining quantities that cannot be measured directly, such as the distance to planets or the size of atoms, by means of their relations to quantities that can be measured directly.

 Greater abstraction and competing philosophical schools

-In the 19th century, as mathematics branched out into abstract topics such as group theory and projective geometry, which have no clear-cut relation to quantity and measurement, mathematicians and philosophers began to propose a variety of new definitions.
+The preceding kinds of definitions, which had prevailed since Aristotle's time, were abandoned in the 19th century as new branches of mathematics were developed, which bore no obvious relation to measurement or the physical world, such as group theory, projective geometry, and non-Euclidean geometry.

 Three leading types of definition of mathematics today are called logicist, intuitionist, and formalist, each reflecting a different philosophy of mathematics.
-However, each has its own flaws, none have achieved mainstream consensus, and all three appear irreconcilable.
+Each has its own flaws, none has achieved mainstream consensus, and all three appear irreconcilable.

 Logicism

 With mathematicians pursuing greater rigor and more abstract foundations, some proposed defining mathematics purely in terms of deduction and logic: